 - Cost-effectiveness when compared with the modeling of other species

 - Relatively high level of biological relevance to humans

 - Potential for mass testing allowing for the generation of statistically significant results

 - Transparency that allows the use of image analysis and High Content Screening.

 Animal testing continues to play a key role in the study and development of therapeutic drugs for the treatment of most human diseases.
+The ability to test on other organisms before testing on humans is why animals models are important for understanding human diseases.
 The ability to conduct in vitro studies makes Zebrafish the ideal choice, given the need for new and improved treatments.
 Suitable for testing across a wide range of industries, Zebrafish are chosen for their demonstrated efficiency and ethical reasons.